deepgram/web-next/content/blog/posts/create-readable-transcripts-for-podcasts/index.md

 ---
-title: How To Transcribe Your Podcast with Python
+title: "How To Transcribe Your Podcast with Python"
-description: Learn how to create lovely readable transcripts with Python for your podcasts, both before and after publishing.
+description: "Learn how to create lovely readable transcripts with Python for your podcasts, both before and after publishing."
 date: 2022-08-24
 cover: https://res.cloudinary.com/deepgram/image/upload/v1660841102/blog/2022/08/create-readable-transcripts-for-podcasts/cover.jpg
 authors: